 The best way to reduce airborne concentrations of formaldehyde in your home is to limit the products that contain formaldehyde.
 Shallow “background” concentrations of airborne formaldehyde are found in almost every home due to the many building materials in homes and by the products used daily.
 As temperature and humidity go up in the home, the amount of formaldehyde released from a product or building material may also increase.
 Providing adequate ventilation by opening doors and windows and using fans to circulate fresh air can help lower concentrations of formaldehyde in the air.
 Air conditioners and dehumidifiers can lower the temperature and humidity levels, thereby mitigating the effects of formaldehyde.

 How do I test for the presence of formaldehyde in the air?

 If you decide to use a home screening test kit to collect a sample, make sure that the samples collected are sent to a qualified, accredited laboratory to test for the presence of formaldehyde.
 These kits typically contain a small formaldehyde sampler, known as a dosimeter.
-Be sure to follow all instructions provided with the sampler, and send the device promptly to the laboratory when sampling is complete.
+Be sure to follow all instructions provided with the sampler and promptly send the device to the laboratory when sampling is complete.

 How do I find a consultant or expert to help me?

 AIHA recommends that you rely on industrial hygienists and trained professionals to conduct sampling, arrange for proper testing, and develop approaches to reduce risks from formaldehyde exposure.
 The public can also consult these qualified professionals to help you identify a qualified, accredited laboratory.
 More importantly, they can properly interpret the results you will receive from the testing laboratory.
 The AIHA Consultants Listing is a resource that the public can use to identify industrial hygienists and other trained practitioners in your area.

 Questions to ask the consultant you may consider hiring include: